utkarsh914/whatsapp-stalker/README.md

-## If you're not okay with the script thing, I wrote a chrome extension too for this.
+## If you're not okay with the script thing, See chrome extension.
 [Go here](https://github.com/utkarsh914/whatsapp-stalker-chrome-extension)

 # Whatsapp-Stalker
 Track when people came online and went offline on WhatsApp Web